-Reconsideration must be requested in writing, stating specific grounds for relief and the request must be filed with the Executive Secretary of the State Board of Equalization with fifteen (15) days from the date of this order.

-2. Review by the State Board of Equalization, in the Board's discretion.
-This review must be requested in writing, state specific grounds for relief, and be filed with the Executive Secretary of the State Board within fifteen (15) days from the date of this order.
+3 Reconsideration must be requested in writing, stating specific grounds for relief and the request must be filed with the Executive Secretary of the State Board of Equalization with fifteen (15) days from the date of this order. - Review by the State Board of Equalization, in the Board's discretion.
+This review must be requested in writing, state specific grounds for relief, and be filed with the Executive Secretary of the State Board within fifteen (15) days from the date of this order. - 3.
 Review by the Chancery Court of Davidson County or other venue as provided by law.
 A petition must be filed within sixty (60) days from the date of the official assessment certificate which will be issued when this matter has become final.
+Requests for stay of effectiveness will not be accepted.

-DATED: 9-15-11
+DATED: 4-15-11

+Mike Wills lufts Presiding Member ()

+ATTEST: Executive Secreta
-cc: Dr. Thomas Tritschler

-Mr. Bill Boner, Assessor

-Mr. John C. E. Allen, Esq.
+cc: Dr. Thomas Tritschler Mr. Bill Boner, Assessor Mr. John C. E. Allen, Esq.

+Return to Handbook

+TENNESSEE STATE BOARD OF EQUALIZATION BEFORE THE ADMINISTRATIVE JUDGE

-IN RE: Swanson Developments, L.P.
-Map 100, Parcel 01301) Rutherford County Tax Year 2009) Appeal No. 52286
+IN RE: Swanson Developments, L.P. ) Rutherford County

+Map 100, Parcel 01301 )

+)

+Tax Year 2009 ) Appeal No. 52286

+INITIAL DECISION AND ORDER

+Statement of the Case

+The subject property is presently valued as follows: